National Disability Insurance Scheme

 Funding is provided each year to eligible conference organisers to enable them to support the attendance of people with disability at disability-focused conferences.

-The National Disability Insurance Scheme (NDIS) supports people with a permanent and significant disability that affects their ability to take part in everyday activities.
+The National Disability Insurance Scheme (NDIS) supports people with a permanent and significant disability that affects their ability in everyday activities.

 The NDIS Appeals (previously known as External Merits – Support Component) provides funding for support services to assist applicants in navigating the process of Administrative Appeals Tribunal review of National Disability Insurance Agency decisions.

-The NDIS Quality and Safeguarding Framework provides a nationally consistent approach to help empower and support NDIS participants to exercise choice and control, while ensuring appropriate safeguards are in place and establishes expectations for providers and their staff to deliver high quality supports.
-Further information and related fact sheets on the NDIS Quality and Safeguards Commission.
+The NDIS Quality and Safeguarding Framework provides a nationally consistent approach to help empower and support NDIS participants to exercise choice and control while ensuring appropriate safeguards are in place and establishes expectations for providers and their staff to deliver high-quality support.

 The PCB Program enables blind people and eligible organisations that service the needs of blind people, to send eligible material through Australia Post.
 The Department reimburses Australia Post for the postage costs of eligible material.